croraf/curve-fever/README.md

 # curve-fever

 Multiplayer web game.
 You can test it on http://curve-fever.herokuapp.com.
-Host of the round must be "rafa".
+Host of the round must have username "rafa".